MikeG621/YOGEME/Readme.txt

 ==========
 Version History

+- (Map) If the craft index is too high (mods) use the default 'X' image
+- (All) Added more details to custom ship list error message
 - (All) [FIX #32] bin and help path now explicitly uses Startup Path to prevent implicit from defaulting to sys32 [Issue #32]
+- (XW) Added custom shiplist capability

 v1.6.4, 19 Jan 2020
 - (All) Added briefing callbacks so mission doesn't dirty until something is changed [Issue #30]